 Themes: Gender, nutrition, climate change and youth employment

-The Summit will bring together experts and policy makers from Zambia, the region, and the international community to share and debate research findings, highlight promising response strategies, and identify unresolved issues for future research on resilience and sustainability.
+The Summit focused on climate change adaptation and mitigation in relation to agriculture and food security.
+High profile personalities, policy makers and scientists from Zambia, the Region, and the international community met to learn and share research findings, highlight promising response strategies, and identify unresolved issues for future research and implementation.
+READ THE REPORT.

 In Zambia, fertilizer subsidy program had no statistically significant effect on the share or number of votes won by incumbent presidents.